 My limelight hydrangeas were amazing this year!
 I was able to give quite a few of my bushes a haircut and you really can’t even tell I took any plumes off.
-I love free decorating materials.
+They are beautiful free decorating materials.
 I also shopped around our house this year for most of my decorating pieces just as I did with my neutral fall mantel.

-I am so very thankful that you joined me for my little fall farmhouse home tour.
-I wish you could be here to share a piece of apple pie!
+I am so very thankful that you joined me for my little farmhouse fall home tour.
+We wish you could be here to share a piece of apple pie!

 Maybe next time?

-Feel free to click around to see all the other inspiring farmhouse fall home tours below.
+Feel free to click around to see all the other inspiring farmhouse homes on this fall home tour below.

 I wish you all a fabulous fall season!